kelset/kelset.github.io/README.md

 Please ignore this repo until I actually want to start using Gatsby or something similar and proper domain etc.

+Maybe that will never happen.
+I'm planning to use pure HTML5 for now.

 ### History

 - created repo, published via GitHubPages ⛴